DanielJantjies/CDV01_Career_Goals_Reflection_DANJAN610_PTO2403_Group-C_DANIEL-JANTJIES_CDV01/README.md

 2. **Interests and Values**:

     - Describe your key interests related to your career.

-    Naturally being an inquisitive mind, the pursuit to develop and test software lines up perfectly with my career ambitions.
-This behavioral trait also spills over into me always keeping up with current events and news in areas outside of my career as well that spark my interest.
+    Naturally being an inquisitive mind, the pursuit to develop and test software lines up perfectly with my key interests in career perspective.
+This behavioral trait also spills over into me always keeping up with current events and news in areas outside of my career that spark my interest.

      What values are important to you in a work environment?

      Respect and Consideration for all of the members in the team.
-A healthy and competitive environment where members drive the best output out of each other.
+A healthy and competitive environment where members drive the best out of each other.
 Honesty and Morality.
 A light energy that is fun, clean, inclusive and community-driven.

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

     - List the industries or roles you have researched.
     In the industry of Test Automation, the roles in particular I researched are QA (Quality Assurance) Analyst, QA Tester, QA Engineer and QA Lead.
+An automation software tester combines their understanding of software testing methods with coding skills.
+They design and write automated scripts to mimic real user interactions, reducing the need for repetitive manual testing.
+These scripts then run tests on the software, identifying bugs and ensuring it functions as intended.
+This frees up the tester's time to focus on more complex testing scenarios.

     - Note any particular areas that piqued your interest.
     In QA and automation, Functional Testing in particular piqued my interest.